kristy-fournier/PartyJukebox/readme.md

     - Accepts Play-Pause and Skip commands
     - Uses port 19054 by default
         - Can be changed in the `.env` file
-        - The default port can be changed in the file
     - Running with `--admin (admin password)` sets an admin password for moderation on the client
         - ***Note: Do not reuse a password, the password is hashed before being sent over the network, but I still wouldn't bet my house on it, no security is guaranteed***
         - Anyone who knows the admin password can enter it on the client and change the abilities of any non-admin users (for example to limit skipping)